-Unit Topic Time Allocated Differentiating Instruction for Students with Disabilities, Students at Risk, English Language Learners, & Gifted & Talented Students Standards Assessments • Cultural Connections Students learn about holidays and traditions of other cultures as well as hearing, seeing and singing music and instruments of other cultures. +Sept/Oct - Hispanic Heritage, Nov - Veterans Day, Thanksgiving, Dec - Christmas, Hanukkah, Kwanzaa, Jan/Feb - Asian New Year, Feb - Black History, March - Music in Our Schools Month April - Jazz Month, May - Memorial Day, June - summer and camp songs, Underground Railroad, 12 Bar blues, Scat • Materials +Song sheets of multi- cultural songs, photos of world instruments, world instrument bingo, student made murals, world instruments played live in class, video and audio clips, student sharing of personal experiences Time allocated is approx. 1-2 classes per holiday For Support: Use of classroom aides when available Use of classroom buddies Allow students to share their family traditions For Enhancement: Allow students to bring in music or instruments of their culture/holiday to perform for the class NJSLS - Arts: • 1.1.5.B.1, 1.1.5.B.2, 1.2.5.A.3, 1.2.5.B2, 1.2.5.B.3, 1.3.5.B.1, 1.3.5.B.2, 1.3.5.B.4, 1.4.5.A.1, 1.4.5.A.2, 1.4.5.A.3, 1.4.5.B.1, 1.4.5.B.2, 1.4.5.B.5 21 st Century Standards CRP: CRP 1, 5, 12 Technology Standards 8.1: 8.1.5.A.1, 8.1.5.A.2, 8.1.5.C.1 Technology Standards 8.2: 8.2.5.E.1 • Students will complete paper assessments • Students respond to questions pertaining to the content.
-Summative Assessment: • Students performing for their class either alone or with others • Students share their family experiences with the class • Students share musical instruments of their culture
+Unit Topic Time Allocated Differentiating Instruction for Students with Disabilities, Students at Risk, English Language Learners, & Gifted & Talented Students Standards Assessments • Cultural Connections Students learn about holidays and traditions of other cultures as well as hearing, seeing and singing music and instruments of other cultures. +Sept/Oct - Hispanic Heritage, Nov - Veterans Day, Dec - Christmas, Hanukkah, Kwanzaa, Jan/Feb - Asian New Year, Feb - Black History, March - Music in Our Schools Month April - Jazz Month, May - Memorial Day, June - summer and camp songs, Underground Railroad, Instruments from around the world • Materials +Song sheets of multi- cultural songs, photos of world instruments, world instrument bingo, students create and display murals of world instruments.
+Students played live in class, video and audio clips, student sharing personal Time allocated is approx. 1-2 classes per holiday Instruments of the orchestra - 8-10 weeks For Support: One specific support based on unit content Use of classroom aides when available Use of classroom buddies Allow students to share their family traditions For Enhancement: One specific enhancement based on unit content Allow students to bring in music or instruments of their culture/holiday to perform for the class NJSLS - Arts: • 1.1.5.B.1, 1.1.5.B.2, 1.2.5.A.3, 1.2.5.B2, 1.2.5.B.3, 1.3.5.B.1, 1.3.5.B.2, 1.3.5.B.4, 1.4.5.A.1, 1.4.5.A.2, 1.4.5.A.3, 1.4.5.B.1, 1.4.5.B.2, 1.4.5.B.5 21 st Century Standards CRP 1, 5, 12 Technology Standards 8.1: 8.1.5.A.1, 8.1.5.A.2, 8.1.5.C.1 Technology Standards 8.2: 8.2.5.E.1 Students will complete paper assessments Students respond to questions pertaining to the content.
+Summative Assessment: Students performing for their class either alone or with others Students share their family experiences with the class Students share musical instruments of their culture

-General Vocal Music Grade 5 Page 28
+General Vocal Music Grade 6 Page 28

-Unit Topic Time Allocated Differentiating Instruction for Students with Disabilities, Students at Risk, English Language Learners, & Gifted & Talented Students Standards Assessments Objectives Students will be exposed to and develop a respect for music, instruments and traditions of other cultures and genres (styles) of music Students will write a 12 bar blues Students will be exposed to and develop a respect for music, instruments and traditions of other cultures and genres (styles) of music • Students will write a 12 Taleffled Students
+Unit Topic Time Allocated Differentiating Standards Assessments

+Instruction for Students

+with Disabilities, Students at Risk,

+English Language

+Learners, & Gifted &

+Talented Students

+experiences

+Students make and

+demonstrate an instrument

+of their choice

+a Objectives

+Students will be exposed to

+and develop a respect for music, instruments and

+traditions of other cultures

+and genres (styles) of music.

+Students explore the

+instruments of the orchestra

+and research world

+instruments from

+corresponding families.